• Help & Advice

 How to use dental dams

-1. Ensure that the dam is in date and has a European CE mark.
+1. Ensure that the dam is in date and has a European CE mark or UKCA mark.

 2. Wet the vulva or anal area with a water-based lubricant to ensure that the dam doesn’t slip off.